-CELTIC has been key for initiating ambitious and innovative projects dedicated to end-to-end communications solutions.
+Celtic, through its renewals as Celtic-Plus, and then CELTIC-NEXT has been key for initiating ambitious and innovative projects dedicated to end-to-end communications solutions.

-Until today, CELTIC has labelled, funded and performed 150 projects in all their research areas with a total volume of more than one Billion Euro.
-By facilitating these collaborative R&D projects, the CELTIC cluster has made a great contribution to help Europe to stay at the competitive edge of the telecommunications industry.
+Until today, the successive Celtic clusters generations have labelled, funded, and performed in little less than 18 years, over 150 projects in all their research areas with a total volume of more than one Billion Euro.
+By facilitating these collaborative R&D projects, they have made a great contribution to help Europe to stay at the competitive edge of the telecommunications industry.